srgk26/EasyPlotting.jl/README.md

   2. Type `include("main_code.jl")`  ## Installs software dependencies if need to.
 Adds and executes the 'main_code.jl' script.
 Might be slow or throw an 'IOError' the first time.
 Pls repeat the command again if this happens, it will work the second time.

 ***Future work:***
-  1. Build apps for Windows and Linux (local and HPC).
+  1. Build fully functional, standalone apps for Mac, Windows and Linux(local and HPC).
   2. Add other plotting functionalities and types.